 The Story Continues

-We are over 9 years in development and still not done, but we have come a long way and we are going ever stronger.
+We are over 15 years in development and still not done, but we have come a long way and we are going ever stronger.
 Missing features are less and less numerous, and the community of players and contributors is thriving.
 The time and effort we have put in is comparable to what goes into developing a regular AAA title, and those can take up to 7 years to create, even with a greater and steadier input of work.
 So really, we’re glad that we’ve accomplished so much and that we’re still around after so many years.

 We’ll keep this page posted as development progresses, but in the meantime, you’re invited to become a part of the story of 0 A.D.
 Join us and get involved!